shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab11_Inventory.md

 1. Click **Save & Close** from the command bar.

 1. In the **Dynamics 365 Field Service app**, click the **Inventory** area in the bottom-left of the sitemap, and in the **Inventory** group select **Product Inventory** and review the inventory lines.

+**Result:** You have successfully added an inventory to a warehouse and then transfered it to a truck.